|

 model PC, and saved to wav format.
 I then use an application called Goldwave

 to run the file through a low-pass filter to clean it up a bit.
+After this is done, I test

 the application for a good load from the wav file.
 Sometimes I test